ESPN's ex-top exec describes how soccer's World Cup was lost

 NEW YORK (AP) — A former ESPN executive underscored how big money corrupted soccer, testifying in U.S. District Court on Tuesday that his company's bid to televise the World Cup might have been sabotaged by two former Fox executives accused of bribing officials to undermine competing offers.

-ESPN's former president, John Skipper, told a New York federal court that ESPN and Univision had jointly bid $900 million — evenly split between the two TV behemoths — for U.S. broadcasting rights to the two most recent World Cups, including the recently completed one in Qatar.
+ESPN's former president, John Skipper, told a federal court in New York that ESPN and Univision had jointly bid $900 million — with $400 million from ESPN — for broadcasting rights to the two most recent World Cups, including the recently completed one in Qatar.

-Despite ESPN's hefty bid for the 2018 and 2022 tournaments, FIFA awarded U.S. English-language rights to Fox, which bid less.
+Prosecutors allege inside information helped Fox secure U.S. English-language rights to the tournament from FIFA.

-Government lawyers say millions of dollars in bribes fed a system of clandestine, no-bid contracts that “allowed disloyal soccer executives to live a life of luxury" and ultimately allowed Fox to air the matches.
+Government lawyers say millions of dollars in bribes fed a system of clandestine, no-bid contracts that allowed corrupt soccer executives to profit from the scheme and ultimately allowed Fox to air the matches.

-Prosecutors allege the payoffs enabled the former Fox executives — Heran Lopez and Carlos Martinez — to get confidential information from high-ranking soccer officials, including those at FIFA.
-The information helped Fox secure the U.S. English-language rights with a $425 million bid.
-Telemundo, a division of NBCUniversal's Comcast Corp., won U.S. Spanish-language rights for about $600 million.

 New York-based Fox Corp., which split from a subsidiary of international channels during a restructuring in 2019, has denied any involvement in the bribery scandal and is not a defendant in the case.